Stef Strack is founder and CEO of Voice in Sport and president of the Voice in Sport Foundation.

 One thing the COVID-19 pandemic gave us, for better or for worse, is time.
 Time to slow down, time to re-evaluate and time to reset.
 Let’s use this opportunity to create an even more progressive sports industry, where women are in top leadership and coaching positions, where underrepresented voices are heard and where there is increased visibility to female athletes.
 Together we can change more than just the game.

 The year 2020 has seen some amazing firsts for women across industries.
 The number of women CEOs in the Fortune 500 increased to a record 41 when Dick’s Sporting Goods named Lauren Hobart to run the company.
-In sports, Kim Ng was appointed the first woman GM in Major League Baseball history by the Florida Marlins.
+In sports, Kim Ng was appointed the first woman GM in Major League Baseball history by the Miami Marlins.
 The Seattle Storm, with its all-woman ownership group, approached dynasty status with its second WNBA title in three years.
 And just this week, DC United tabbed Danita Johnson as president of business operations.

 Yet there’s still progress to be made.
 Professional leagues, the NCAA, college athletic departments and the sports industry at large must put a greater emphasis on diversity, inclusion and representation at all levels of sport.

 Now is the perfect time to generate a wave of change, diversity and progress.
 I see three powerful actions we can take.

 First, we must generate more opportunities for women in key leadership positions across the sports industry.